katrinanova/Asteroids/README.md

 The player has 3 lives to shoot all the asteroids, after initial hit asteroids break into smaller pieces.

+## How to play

+- SPACE to shoot
+- RIGHT/LEFT ARROW to turn
+- UP ARROW to accelerate
+- DOWN ARROW to slowdown

 ## Languages

 - Javascript